 ©(公財)名古屋コンベンションビュロー

-Today, the area is renowned for its many shops selling Buddhist altars and other Buddhist goods, and strongly preserves the traditions and techniques cultivated to date.
+Today, this area is renowned for numerous stores selling Buddhist altars and other related goods, and the traditions and techniques cultivated to date are strongly preserved.

 ©(公財)名古屋コンベンションビュロー

-Take the No. 18 City bus bound for Meitetsu Jingumae from Nagoya Station, and get off at the Osu bus stop.
+Take the No. 18 City Bus bound for Meitetsu Jingumae from Nagoya Station.

 ©(公財)名古屋コンベンションビュロー

-Osu Kannon and Osu Shotengai are within walking distance of Sakae.
-With its numerous hotels and other forms of accommodation, not to mention great access to subway lines and bus routes, Sakae is perfect to set up camp when embarking on your Nagoya sightseeing trip.
-Sakae is also Nagoya’s shopping and entertainment district, and when the sun goes down, a lively crowd emanating a completely different vibe to that of the daytime crowd emerges.
-Sakae is an ideal place to stay for sightseers who want to take their time exploring the nooks and crannies of Osu on foot.
+Osu Kannon Temple and Osu Shotengai [Shopping Arcade] are within walking distance from Sakae.
+Having numbers of hotels and other accommodation facilities along with great access to subway lines and bus routes, Sakae is the perfect base for sightseeing in Nagoya.
+Sakae is the shopping and entertainment district of Nagoya, but when the sun goes down, a lively crowd emanates completely different vibe to that of the daytime.
+Sakae is an ideal area to stay and explore the Osu district on foot.

 1-1-1 Kanayama-cho, Naka-ku, Nagoya, Aichi

-ANA Crowne Plaza Hotel Grand Court NAGOYA is situated just a short stroll from Kanayama Station, Aichi Prefecture's second busiest hub after Nagoya Station.
-The hotel is conveniently located just 5 minutes from Nagoya Station by train and 8 minutes f....
+ANA CROWNE PLAZA HOTEL GRAND COURT NAGOYA is located just a short stroll away from Kanayama Station, the second hub station of Aichi Prefecture following Nagoya Station.
+The hotel is conveniently located just 5 minutes from Nagoya Station by train an....